Kevin01001100/Enterprise-User-Onboarding-Lab/docs/01-vm-creation.md

 ---

-## Step 2 — Select Installation Media
+## Step 2 — Install the Operating System Later

-Choose:

-Installer disc image file (ISO)

-Browse to the Windows Server ISO file.
+To prevent VMware **Easy Install** from interfering with the Windows Server installation, select:

-Example:

-`Windows_Server_2019.iso`
+I will install the operating system later

+This creates the virtual machine with a blank disk and allows the Windows Server installation to be performed manually.

 Click **Next**.

 ---

+## Step 3 — Select Guest Operating System

+Choose the following options.

+Operating System
+Microsoft Windows

+Version
+Windows Server 2019

+Click **Next**.

+---

-## Step 3 — Configure Virtual Machine
+## Step 4 — Name the Virtual Machine

-Configure the virtual machine with the following settings.
+Set the virtual machine name.

 Virtual Machine Name

 `LAB-DC01`

+Choose a storage location if desired.

+Click **Next**.

+---

+## Step 5 — Configure Disk

+Set the virtual disk size.

 Disk Size